TRANSPORT FOR GREATER MANCHESTER (TFGM)

 TfGM Wanted to Modernise Their Digital Service

 TfGM knew their existing website did not meet user needs.
-To address this problem, they chose to follow the Government Digital services (GDS) framework, which has revolutionised digital service delivery in central government.
+Having been built in 2000, it wasn't in keeping with contemporary web best practices, and it wasn't optimized for mobile at all.
+This was a particular problem for an industry designed to capture people on the go.
+To address this problem, they chose to follow the Government Digital Services (GDS) framework, which has revolutionised digital service delivery in central government.

 The Delivery Approach

 Our delivery approach focused on user needs from the outset, with continuous user research at the heart of the delivery cadence.
-In the initial 4-week Discovery, the co-sourced, co-located TfGM-Valtech delivery team gathered insights from over 1,200 people.
-Among other techniques, we undertook “guerilla” testing on the streets of Greater Manchester, hosted focus groups and interviews, and conducted quantitative surveys on the TfGM’s free public Wi-Fi.
+In the initial four week Discovery, the co-sourced, co-located TfGM-Valtech delivery team gathered insights from over 1,200 people.
+Among other techniques, we undertook “guerilla” testing on the streets of Greater Manchester, hosted focus groups and interviews, and conducted quantitative surveys on TfGM’s free public Wi-Fi.

 The team prototyped ideas, testing them with real users, and would only invest in developing features that had been proven to meet user needs.
 This was an important decision, as many organisations waste money building features that are never used by customers.

 A key objective was to make the service highly accessible, so developing and testing for accessibility needs was built in from the outset.
 The team also worked closely with the Disability Design Reference Group throughout the project to conduct testing with people with real-world accessibility needs.